Starting a business in Sweden

 You can also check with the trade organisation (branschorganisation) covering the field of work you are aiming for.
 They can often provide information about the size and type of companies involved in that sector, as well as the regulations that apply and the general state of the market.

-Go to Verksamt.se to find business advisors.
+Certain types of business in Sweden require a permit to operate.
+Verksamt.se has a handy list of the various trades, professions and businesses that require permits, as well as contact details for the bodies that issue them.
 The website is set up by the Swedish Companies Registration Office, the Tax Agency and the Agency for Economic and Regional Growth.

 One of the keys to success is to make your network work for you, regardless of what country youâre in.
 Besides friends, colleagues and relatives you might have in Sweden, how and where do you find people with ideas similar to yours?